-Unsurprisingly enough, researchers have dug up evidence of how social bots influenced the election.
+Bots are making a huge impact on the web throughout the election season.
+Unsurprisingly enough, researchers have dug up evidence of social bots and their impact on the 2016 US election.

 Ferrara and co-author Alessandro Bessi, a visiting research assistant at USC’s ISI, made a huge discovery indicating that a significant amount of political discussion on Twitter was initiated by pro-Donald Trump and pro-Hillary Clinton social bots, with the purpose of distorting online conversation.